LegendusMaximus/speedsmart-tools/README.md

 - SpeedSmart will truncate a network name containing the & character, and a program can easily restore those names given a list of what they are
 - Network names containing a # symbol are not included in the export.
 We need to identify these by location/IP and ISP/time/a combination and add them.

+## Project parts
+- [x] Get back my full length SpeedSmart table
+- [ ] Restore the full network names for networks containing & or #
+- [ ] Get the Count column back in my new combined table

 ## Ideas
 - Receive the last 3000 speedtests via email, rather than opening file